quauab/SwingGUI/README.md

 # Swing GUI
 A template for a JFrame and JPanel.
 The CustomFrame class extends JFrame.
-It contains code to remember it's last location, at run-time it looks for an icon for the interface named appicon.gif but defaults to medium.gif if appicon.gif is not found.
+It contains code to remember it's last location and at run-time it looks for an icon for the interface named appicon.gif but defaults to medium.gif if appicon.gif is not found.

 <h2>Installation</h2>